Tyre, Lebanon: Climate

 Tyre has a Hot-summer mediterranean climate (classified as Csa under the Köppen climate classification), characterized by six months of drought from May to October.
-On average, it has 300 days of sun a year and a yearly temperature of 20.8°C. The average maximum temperature reaches its highest at 30.8 °C in August and the average minimum temperature its lowest at 10 °C in January.
-On average, the mean annual precipitation reaches up to 645 mm.
-The temperature of the sea water reaches a minimum of 17 °C in February and a maximum of 32 °C in August.
-At a depth of 70 m it is constantly at 17–18 °C.
+On average, it has 300 days of sun a year and a yearly temperature of 20.8°C (69.5 °F).
+The average maximum temperature reaches its highest at 30.8 °C (87.5 °F) in August and the average minimum temperature its lowest at 10 °C (50 °F) in January.
+On average, the mean annual precipitation reaches up to 645 mm (25½").
+The temperature of the sea water reaches a minimum of 17 °C (63°F) in February and a maximum of 32 °C (90°F) in August.
+At a depth of 70 metres (200') it is constantly at 17–18 °C (63 to 64°F).

 Meanwhile, rising sea levels due to global warming threaten coastal erosion to Tyre's peninsula and bay areas.

 History

+The ancient city of Tyre is located along the coast of Phoenicia in modern Lebanon.
+The site has been occupied since the Bronze Age.
+The city became a prominent Phoenician city-state between the 9th and 6th centuries BC, settling prestigious colonies around the Mediterranean Sea, such as Carthage and Leptis Magna.
+It went under Persian rule in 572 BC, before being conquered by Alexander the Great in 332 BC.
+Monumental archaeological remains dated from the subsequent Hellenistic, Roman, Byzantine, and Medieval periods led to its inscription on its archaeological remains on the UNESCO World's Heritage list in 1984.

-Roman historian Justin wrote that the original founders arrived from the nearby city of Sidon in the quest to establish a new harbor.
-Doric Greek historian Herodotus (c.
-484–425 BC), born in the city of Halicarnassus under the Achaemenid Empire, visited Tyre around 450 BC at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded around 2750 BC, as a walled place upon the mainland, now known as Paleotyre (Old Tyre).
-Archaeological evidence has corroborated this timing.
+The Roman historian Justin wrote that the original founders arrived from the nearby city of Sidon in the quest to establish a new harbour.
+The famous Greek historian Herodotus (c.
+484–425 BC), born in the city of Halicarnassus, visited Tyre around 450 BC at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded 2300 years earlier (around 2750 BC), as a walled place upon the mainland, now known as Paleotyre (Old Tyre).

+The Phoenician Tyrians' international trade network was based on its two harbours which are mentioned by ancient writers (Arrian, Anabasis, 2, 24; Strabo, Geography, 16,2,23).
+The northern harbour opened toward the Phoenician city of Sidon and has been therefore referred to as the "Sidonian Harbour" by 19th and 20th century scholars, but it was referred to as the "Port of Astronoe" during Late Antiquity.
+The southern harbour opened toward Egypt and was referred to as the "Egyptian Harbour".
+The location of the two harbours has been the subject of speculations since the 17th Century.
+The submarine excavation of a large, 4-6th Century BC breakwater north of the city, and the discovery of 250 BC to 500 AD harbour sediments behind this breakwater demonstrated the existence of a northern harbour repeatedly, if not permanently, throughout Antiquity under the modern harbour of Tyre.